amullins83/pyventure/README.md

 ###Everyone else

-Navigate to the folder where you downloaded this in your favorite terminal shell and type `python pyventure`.
+Navigate to the folder where you downloaded this in your favorite terminal shell and type `play`.